JuliaCloud/AWSClusterManagers.jl/README.md

 - Task definition uses networkMode "host"
 - Security groups allow ECS cluster containers to talk to each other in the ephemeral port range
 - Tasks have permission to execute "ecs:RunTask"
-- Image which has julia and this package installed
+- Image which has julia, awscli, and this package installed

 When a ECS task uses this manager there are several steps involved in setting up the new process.
 They are as follows: